bgonzalezbustamante/COVID-19-South-America/docs/README.md

 The charts and estimations are updated after the close of the day in Greenwich Mean Time.
 The materials can be downloaded from the OSF-Project (DOI: [10.17605/OSF.IO/6FM7X](http://doi.org/10.17605/OSF.IO/6FM7X)).
 This site will be updated continuously.

 *Last updated: 12 March 2020, 00.17 GMT.*

+### How to download and cite this dataset?

+González-Bustamante, B. (2020).
+COVID-19 Pandemic in South America Datasets.
+DOI: [10.17605/OSF.IO/3QRMZ](http://doi.org/10.17605/OSF.IO/3QRMZ)

+### About Me

+I am a Probationer Research Student (PRS) in the DPhil in Politics programme in the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) and [St Hilda's College](https://www.sthildas.ox.ac.uk/) at the [University of Oxford](http://www.ox.ac.uk/), United Kingdom.
+Furthermore, I am an Instructor in the Department of Public Administration and Policy at the Faculty of Economics and Management at the Universidad de Santiago, where I have been working since 2014.

+Further details on my [website at the University of Oxford](http://users.ox.ac.uk/~shil5311/).